-Types of peer on peer abuse
+Types of Child-on-Child abuse

 There are many forms of abuse that may occur between peers and this list is not exhaustive.
 Each form of abuse or prejudiced behaviour is described in detail followed by advice and support on actions to be taken.
 Physical abuse e.g. (biting, hitting, kicking, hair pulling).